 What Happens at a USCIS Biometrics Appointment

-USCIS has stated that they may request immigration DNA testing for cases where applicants are either from developing countries and do not have birth certificates, or when there are suspicious discrepancies within the case.
-However, DNA testing should not be a part of your USCIS biometrics appointment.
+In rare circumstance, USCIS may request DNA testing for immigration cases where applicants are either from developing countries and do not have birth certificates, or when there are suspicious discrepancies within the case.

 USCIS Biometrics Appointment